+and substitute \eqref{gamma_var}.
 Then one arrives at \eqref{Gamma_eq}.
-Note, however, that while shift \eqref{mean_quant} can always be performed for arbitrary e.o.m., the substitute \eqref{gamma_var} requires from the e.o.m. to be Lagrangian.
-For the models of self-interacting scalar we study in the paper this is always true, but in general one should check this for the consistent quantization.
-A systematic procedure to analyze Lagrangian properties of unfolded system is presented in \cite{unf_Lagr}.
+Note, however, that while the shift \eqref{mean_quant} can always be performed for arbitrary e.o.m., the substitute \eqref{gamma_var} requires from the e.o.m. to be Lagrangian.
+For the models of self-interacting scalar we study in the paper, this is always true, but in general one should check this for the consistency of quantization.
+A systematic procedure to analyze Lagrangian properties of the unfolded systems is presented in \citep{unf_Lagr}.

-It is a simple issue to repeat an analogous procedure for the unfolded theory.
-We want to formulate a system of effective unfolded equations determining $\Gamma$.

-We start with \eqref{F_int_class_eq}, perform a Legendre transform $\dot{\Phi}=J$ and then eliminate all $\tau$-dependence (why we do this will be clear in the end of the Subsection).
-So we have an unfolded equation